BEinCPPS/fitman-cam/README.md

 *	type the command: ant deploy

-#### Once the installation is complete, please follow the instructions in portal_configuration.txt to set up the portal
+#### Once the installation is complete, please follow the instructions in portal_configuration.txt